browserplus/borg/data/pages/docs/web_dev/example_code/07_chaining_services.md

 # Chaining Services

 This code sample demonstrates a couple key ideas.
-First, we show how @{service ImageAlter} and @{service Uploader} may be combined in a chain to allow you to upload client modified images.
+First, we show how @{service ImageAlter} and @{service FileTransfer} may be combined in a chain to allow you to upload client modified images.
 The bigger idea demonstrated here is how the "file" type in BrowserPlus allows services to be combined in different ways.

 @{include examples/chaining_services.raw}

 ImageAlter version 2.0.0 and above returns a temporary session scoped "file".
-This file can then be passed into FileAccess to generate a in-page preview, it can be passed into Uploader to upload the contents, and it can be passed into FileChecksum to calculate an MD5 of the contents on the client.
+This file can then be passed into FileAccess to generate a in-page preview, it can be passed into FileTransfer to upload the contents, and it can be passed into FileChecksum to calculate an MD5 of the contents on the client.

 A final element of this demonstration is the server code to receive the upload.
 Given the expressiveness of PHP, it's